ngeeyonglim/TikTokTechJam2025/photogallery/README.md

 npm run dev
 ```

-Scan the QRCode in the terminal with your LynxExplorer App to see the result.
+Scan the QRCode in the terminal with your Lynx Explorer App to see the result.

 ## Backend server